M66B/FairEmail/docs/FAQ-ar-rYE.md

 The authorization of Gmail accounts setup with the quick wizard needs to be periodically refreshed via the [Android account manager](https://developer.android.com/reference/android/accounts/AccountManager).
 This requires contact/account permissions and internet connectivity.

-Authentication failed ...
 The error *...
-Account not found ...* means that a previously authorized Gmail account was removed from the device.
+The errors *...
+Account not found ...* means that a previously authorized Gmail account was removed from the device.</p>

+The errors *...
 Authentication failed ...
-The errors *...
 No token on refresh ...* means that the Android account manager failed to refresh the authorization of a Gmail account.

 The error *...
 Authentication failed ...
 Invalid credentials ... network error ...* means that the Android account manager was not able to refresh the authorization of a Gmail account due to problems with the internet connection